 - Oh… and never allow your puppy to be off leash in an unconfined area.

 “Welcome to the Teenage Years – Enjoy the Ride”

 This is one of the most difficult times for pet owners.
-They are so surprised when their puppy turns into “devil dog” or “cujo”.
+They are so surprised when their puppy turns into “devil dog” or “Cujo”.
 This often is a time when many families start to worry that maybe they made a bad decision in getting a dog.
 Remember: you get what you put into it.
-You take the time right now to teach good habits, you will have the dog you always dreamed of for many years.
+If you take the time right now to teach good habits, you will have the dog you always dreamed of for many years.
 This work will payoff.